jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

   (g) the party who submitted the order for sealing must promptly serve a sealed copy on every other party who has given an address for service and on any person affected by the order.

 ### 7.48 Enforcement of interlocutory order
-(1) If a party (the party in default) fails to comply with an interlocutory order, a Judge may, subject to any express provision of these rules, make any order that the Judge thinks just.
+(1) If a party (the party in default) fails to comply with an interlocutory order or any requirement imposed by or under subpart 1 of Part 7 (case management), a Judge may, subject to any express provision of these rules, make any order that the Judge thinks just.
 (2) The Judge may, for example, order—
   (a) that any pleading of the party in default be struck out in whole or in part:
   (b) that judgment be sealed: